SignalK/signalk.github.io/_developers/metadata.md

 The common profiles should be exportable and importable.
 This would allow manufacturers or other users to create profiles for specific products or use cases, which could then be imported to a vessel.

 This may also have possibilities for race control or charter management.
-For instance a limit on lat/lon would raise an 'Out of Bounds' email on a charter vessel.
+For instance a limit on lat/lon could raise an 'Out of Bounds' email on a charter vessel.

 A lot of the current max/min/alarm values could be removed to simplify and standardise the spec.